co-cart/co-cart/readme.txt

 * Return all product reviews.
 * Return an individual product review.
 * Create a product review.

+All the information you need about a product and conditions to help you with UX/UI development is all provided.

 As an added bonus for administrators or shop managers, CoCart Lite also provides the capabilities to: